PabitraBhandari/MSCS532_Assignment4/Heapsort_report.md

 - Running time of Heapsort is compared with Quicksort and Mergesort in this [file](./comparison.py).
 - This is the sample output of the program:

-# Let's create the content in markdown format and save it as a .md file.

-# Sorting Algorithm Performance Comparison

-This README presents the performance comparison of three sorting algorithms: **Heapsort**, **Quicksort**, and **Merge Sort**.
-The algorithms are tested on datasets of varying input sizes (1000, 5000, and 10,000) and different input conditions (random, sorted, and reverse sorted).
-The execution times are presented in seconds.

 ### Input Size: 1000

 | Input Condition | Heapsort (s) | Quicksort (s) | Merge Sort (s) |